-WASE ACTIVITY HIERARCHY DISTRICT PURPOSE DESCRIPTION Recycle Recycle Facility at To process The Materials Recovery Facility recycles cardboard, paper, steel and transfer station, household aluminium cans, and plastic containers for sale as recyclable commodity Waimate recyclables. items.
-Recover Recover Facility at transfer station, Waimate To process green waste The Mulching Facility processes garden waste to produce mulch for sale to the domestic and agricultural sectors.
-Treatment Waimate, A waste oil drop-off is offered at the transfer station.
+WASE ACTIVITY HIERARCHY DISTRICT PURPOSE DESCRIPTION Recycle Recycle Facility at transfer station, Waimate To process household recyclables.
+The Materials Recovery Facility recycles cardboard, paper, steel and aluminium cans, and plastic containers for sale as recyclable commodity items.
+Recover Recover Facility at transfer station, Waimate To process green waste Treatment Waimate, A waste oil drop-off is offered at the transfer station.
 Disposal Disposal Redruth Landfill, Timaru To safely dispose of waste WDC waste is delivered to Redruth Landfill which is an A-grade landfill which accepts waste for disposal.